dart-lang/site-www/src/codelabs/null-safety.md

 ## Using the null assertion operator (!)

-Null safety introduces new operators and keywords for dealing with null values, `?`, `!`, and `late`.
-Here's how you use them:

--   If you're creating a variable that can hold a null value, use a question mark (`?`) to inform Dart of the variable’s nullability.
 -   If you're sure that an expression with a nullable type isn't null, use a postfix exclamation mark (`!`, or "bang operator") to make Dart treat it as non-nullable.